midassoft/dominicanbankparser/README.md

 # About Dominican Bank Parser

-This package allows you to parse files from the major dominican bank companies.
+This package allows you to parse files from the major dominican Bank entities.

 ## Requirements